CADWRDeltaModeling/mrzecest/README.md

 This equation describes how antecedent transport $g(t)$ evolves toward the current forcing $q(t)$ with a characteristic time scale controlled by $\beta$.

 In discrete time, the model is solved using an implicit trapezoidal (Crank–Nicolson) scheme, which is stable and preserves positivity for realistic parameter ranges.
+The model can survive period of negative outflow, which is fairly common both in the field and in the model input when things like the filling and draining (area-based) correction or energy is considered.
+In this case simply delaying or anticipating the start of integration by a week usually does the trick.
+Once the model gets Cranking it usually traverses periods of negative q very well, producing positive g (the continuum equation does not have the negative g problem, that is just an artifact of integration).
+It is possible with a transformation to fix even the initial values, but we haven't prioritized this.
+Do NOT floor the modeified inflow -- it is a natural reaction, but it is significant and not correct.

 The result is a smooth, history-aware transport proxy that responds gradually to changes in NDO.